JuliaExtremes/IDFDataCanada.jl/README.md

 #### Installation

-To install ClimateTools, follow the [installation guide](https://balinus.github.io/ClimateTools.jl/stable/installation/) and once the python dependencies are properly installed, you can then install the weather_station branch of ClimateTools :
+To install ClimateTools, follow the [installation guide](https://balinus.github.io/ClimateTools.jl/stable/installation/) and once the python dependencies are properly installed, you can then install the weather_station branch of ClimateTools:

 ```julia
 pkg> add ClimateTools#weather_station